Sea Kayak with Orcas - Limited Space Remaining for 2023

 Will I definitely get to see the orcas?

-While we have a 98% success rate for seeing orcas, they are wild animals that roam at will and thus, we are unable to guarantee a sighting.
+Orcas are wild animals free to roam at will, and while we have a very high success rate for seeing orcas in the Robson Bight region, we cannot guarantee a sighting.
 To increase your opportunities for seeing the orcas, or simply to enjoy even more whale watching, you might want to add an extra day to your vacation to go on a Stubb's Island Whale Watching trip that is operated by motor skiff.
 Their motorized boat allows them to cover more ground in search of orcas and humpbacks throughout the Johnstone Strait area.

 How do I get to Port McNeill?